 SDRplay has an educators programme for schools, high schools, colleges, universities and trade schools.
 We offer discounted SDR radios for education-related projects, and are also happy to showcase SDRplay-based projects of interest to other educational and research establishments.
-Use the form at the the bottom of this page to contact us if you would like discounts.
+Email jon.hudson@sdrplay.com telling us about your project and/or teaching plans, if you would like discounts.

 Teaching Materials

-Click here or on the banner below for details of a one-semester “Understanding Radio Communications” 11 hour course – designed for undergraduate STEM subject teachers – we provide lecture notes, practical lab sessions and much much more – all for free.
-The material is 3 years old so some of the information and embedded links may need updating.
+Click here or on the banner below for details of a one-semester “Understanding Radio Communications” 11 hour course – designed for undergraduate STEM subject teachers – we provide lecture notes, practical lab sessions and much.
+The material is 4 years old so some of the information and embedded links may need updating.
+But feel free to use the content as appropriate for your students

 There are many areas where use of a rugged and full featured SDR receiver can be applied to your educational activity – here are just a few examples: